surajsharma14/web3-learning-notes-resources/blockchain-fundamentals/ Blockchain Architecture /Blockchain Architecture Overview.md

 - Explains why blockchains are hard to hack or manipulate

-- Needed to understand concepts like Proof of Stake, reorgs, and 51% attacks
+- Needed to understand concepts like Proof of Stake, reorgs and 51% attacks

+## Core Building Blocks of Blockchain Architecture
+1. Nodes

+- Computers running blockchain software

+- Store and verify blockchain data

+- Thousands of nodes = no single point of failure